-The board has two sample programs that install with the CD.
+There are two sample programs installed with the CD that is shipped with the board.
 These are:

 Sample 1

 This program is provided in C, Pascal, and QuickBASIC.
 It performs a test of the loopback feature of the UART.
 It requires no external hardware and no interrupts.